hbctraining/Intro-to-R-flipped/lessons/finding_help.md

 	What would you do to remedy the error?

-3. You would like to ask for help on a forum.
-To do this you want the users of the forum to reproduce your problem.
-Make sure to output the following:
+3. You would like to ask for help on an online forum.
+To do this you want the users of the forum to reproduce your problem, so you want to provide them as much relevant information and data as possible.

-	- the versions and packages that you currently have loaded
+	- You want to provide them with the list of packages that you currently have loaded, the version of R, your OS and package versions.
+Use the appropriate function(s) to obtain this information.
-	- include a small data frame that reproduces the error.
-Use the data frame, `df`, and save it as an RData object calle `df.RData`.
+	- You want to also provide a small data frame that reproduces the error (if working with a large data frame, you'll need to subset it down to something small).
+For this exercse use the data frame `df`, and save it as an RData object called `df.RData`.
-	- write the code you would use to read into R the `df.RData` object you just created
+	- What code should the people looking at your help request should use to read in `df.RData`?

 ---